-I know it seems impossibly early and everything is dormant.
-But it's true.
-It's nearly time, so stock up now because spreading pre-emergents in mid-February is our #1 trick for preventing summer weeds, such as crabgrass.
+While it seems impossibly early and everything is not only dormant but snowy, icy, and sopping wet . . . it's true.
+It's nearly time, so stock up now because spreading pre-emergents, starting in mid-February, is our #1 trick for preventing summer weeds, such as crabgrass.

-Spring is about to kick off.
-It's starts with the Forsythia bushes in mid-February and invisible weed seeds germinating below ground.
+Spring kicks off when the Forsythia bushes start blooming in mid-February and invisible weed seeds germinate below ground.
 Read on for all our tips during this exciting time.

 Forsythia is the signal that it's time to apply pre-emergent herbicide.
-It indicates that the soil is the right temperature for weed seeds to start germinating.
+It indicates that the soil temperature is suitable for weed seeds to germinate.

 What's a Forsythia?
-It's that bush with yellow flowers that typically flowers in the middle of February.
-The rule of thumb is to apply your first spring pre-emergent herbicide when Forsythia starts blooming.
+It's the bush with yellow flowers that typically starts flowering in mid-February.
+The rule of thumb is to apply your first spring pre-emergent herbicide when Forsythia begins to bloom.
+So, be on the lookout for these blooming "thermometers."

 A Super-Sod truck rolling by a Forsythia bush in flower.
 Photo taken by Brie Arthur.